 - Promotion review for career faculty

-Pro tem faculty must undergo performance evaluation on an annual basis.
+Pro tem faculty must undergo performance evaluation on an annual basis except in cases where unit-level policies specify otherwise.
 Please note that faculty holding pro tem appointments are not eligible for promotion, but they are welcome to apply to searches for career positions.
 Please refer to departmental/unit-level policy documents outlining the criteria for performance evaluation for non-tenure-track faculty, including pro tem faculty members.

-The details and structure of contract renewal evaluation are the responsibility of the academic unit in which the appointment is made, but these evaluations must follow some general guidelines, which are applicable to career faculty regardless of United Academics bargaining unit status.
+The details and structure of performance reviews are the responsibility of the academic unit in which the appointment is made, but these reviews must follow some general guidelines, which are applicable to career faculty regardless of United Academics bargaining unit status.

-Performance evaluation must occur once in each contract period or every three years, whichever is sooner, and consider performance since the faculty member’s last review.
-The performance evaluation process will include an opportunity for career faculty to discuss efforts and performance with a supervisor at least once during a contract period.
+Performance evaluation must occur each year for the first three years of employment and at least once every three years of employment thereafter, and consider performance since the faculty member’s last review.
+The performance evaluation process will include an opportunity for career faculty to discuss efforts and performance with a supervisor.

 Each performance evaluation will include an opportunity for submission of a personal statement with information relevant to the faculty’s performance of assigned duties and responsibilities.